Boudhik-Shaj/Noveled/README.md

 ### Check List
 - [ ] add background and font color control
 - [ ] read from sites using url
-- [ ] control forward and backward using arrow keys
+- [ ] control navigation using arrow keys